Perfectly cooked Instant Pot Rice in the Instant Pot plus how to fix rice that doesn't come out right

 Saving Money on Perfect Instant Pot Rice:

-As far as “expiration dates” on rice (I’m testing you here, there is no such thing as an “expiration date”) don’t throw out rice (or anything else) indeterminately by any date stamped on the package.
+No need to be afraid to pick up larger bags.
+Rice is typically harvested once a year and won’t get “old” in a reasonable amount of time.
+As far as “expiration dates” on rice (I’m testing – there is no such thing) don’t throw out rice (or anything else) indeterminately by any date stamped on the package.
 Try it out.
-If there’s an issue, just use a little more water for the next batch.
-I’ve used rice several years old with no issue at all.
+If there’s an issue, use a little more water for the next batch.

 Perfect Instant Pot Rice